mdibl/scscape/README.md

 ## Documentation

-The nf-core/scscape pipeline comes with documentation about the pipeline
+The nf-core/scscape pipeline comes with documentation about the pipeline usage, parameters, and output.

 ![scscape workflow](docs/images/SubwayMap.png)